sryburn/fridgin-awesome/README.md

   - **Profile Mode**: For future recipe-based temperature profiles (not yet implemented)
 - Peak detection algorithms to learn the thermal characteristics of your fermentation chamber

+This project is designed to integrate with Home Assistant.
+There is no built in web interface on the device.

 ## Current Status

 This project is a work in progress.
 The core temperature control logic is implemented and functional, but some features like temperature profiles are still under development.